 ‘Alright mate, tea, and a diet coke for the lady.’
 The skinny youth in black gestured behind him.
 ‘The rest will sort themselves out.’

 Yannis stared at the new arrivals as the caffe door banged shut.
 The morning was freezing, and the arcade had looked at its most unwelcoming when he’d come in for work.
-But at least the concrete was familiar; the faces in front of him were not.
+But at least its concrete was familiar.